Being arrested or held (detained) by the police: Their powers and your rights

 These are some of the powers the police have under specific Acts to arrest a person without a warrant:

-Breaching a family violence protection order – The police can arrest a person they have good cause to suspect has breached a protection order.
-(See the chapter “Family violence and elder abuse”.)
+- Breaching a family violence Protection Order – The police can arrest a person they have good cause to suspect has breached a Protection Order (see: “Breaches of Protection Orders: When the other person doesn’t obey the order”).

-Mental illness – The police can take you into custody if you’re in a public place and they’ve got reasonable grounds to believe you have a mental disorder.
-They can take you to a police station, hospital, or other appropriate place, and arrange for a doctor to examine you as soon as practicable.
-(See the chapter “Mental health”.)
+- Mental illness – The police can take you into custody if you’re in a public place and they’ve got reasonable grounds to believe you have a mental disorder.
+They can take you to a police station, hospital, or other appropriate place, and arrange for a doctor to examine you as soon as practical (see: “Mental health”).